jason0x43/mistycon/README.md

 ## Getting started

 First, create a `config.json` file in the project directory.
-This file currently has only one required parameter, and should look like:
+This file currently has only one required parameter, the local IP address of the Misty II robot that will be controlled.
+It should look like:

 ```json
 {